 stations on each signature.

-Cut two pieces of board about 1/16” larger than
+Cut two pieces of board about 1/16” wider than

 your signatures.
 Using a pencil, design your